What is Timber Framing?

 Timber framing minimizes the amount of debris disposed of in the environment compared to other forms of construction.
 In addition, timber waste can be processed for different purposes, such as mulching or making paper and biofuel, thus aiding in green building.

-As the world continues to change in drastic and explosive ways, sustainability will be able to ensure its safety.
+As the world continues to change in dramatic and explosive ways, sustainability will be able to ensure its safety.
 The sustainable use of forest-produced renewable resources and timber framing fits this green story.

 Timber Framing Construction Estimation

-Estimating the cost of timber framing construction considers materials, labor, the complexity of your design, and location.
+Estimating the cost of timber framing construction is based on materials, labor, the complexity of your design, and location.
 Here is a simplified explanation to help you understand the process.

 Materials